InfamousMusicify/Kit/README.md

-# FBS-Kit
      Minecraft Datapack, Gives new players a kit of items.
      When a new player joins the Server, they get a Kit.
      Includes: Stone Tools, Leather Armor, 3 Player Heads Kit Editable in new.MCF.